galaxyproject/galaxy-hub/src/support/tool-issues/index.md

 1. (48) **Diffbind 2.1.0** Produces green empty datasets with dependency issues.
 Tool has updated version that needs to be added to Tool Shed, then older version hidden plus new installed plus integration test.
 Impacts Galaxy Main http://usegalaxy.org.
 Details: https://github.com/galaxyproject/galaxy/issues/2318
 1. **Stringtie** (recently updated to 1.3.3).
 UI/version issues - needs ticket if not fixed in next day or so.
 1. **MACS2** (recently updated to 2.1.1.20160309.0).
 Test all components against open issues above (two are confirmed to be problematic so far)
+1. Some parts fixed, some pending, see ticket.
+(30+ for all) **Kraken 0.10.6, Krona pie chart from taxonomic profile 2.6.0, Convert Kraken data to Galaxy taxonomy representation 1.1** Missing dependencies.
+Some issues appear to be localized to the roundup cluster (default).
+Impacts Galaxy Main http://usegalaxy.org. https://github.com/galaxyproject/galaxy/issues/3556

 - - -
 ## Recently corrected at Galaxy Main